A decade of travelling around the world has meant that we’ve made a lot of mistakes when it comes to packing.

 For guys and girls, shoes are the real space killer.
 Building upon the ‘versatile items’ point above, it’s important to be brutally honest with yourself about what you’re going to be doing on the trip and what is essential to fulfilling that bucket-list.
 Our approach?

-- If you are definitely going to be doing a lot of serious hiking, then a proper pair of lightweight hiking shoes is essential (these waterproof low-rise Merrels are Andrew's favourites which were perfect of Latin America - and they also have in women's sizes and styles).
+If you are definitely going to be doing a lot of serious hiking, then a proper pair of lightweight hiking shoes is essential.
+Andrew has used these waterproof low-rise Merrels for the last four years, and they also have the same range in women's sizes and styles.
 If you aren't going to be doing big hikes, then you can probably make do with a good pair of lightweight trainers with decent grip instead.

-- 1 pair of sandals/flip flops for guys, whilst girls are likely to take one nice pair of sandals to wear out and in the city as well as a pair of flip flops.
+1 pair of sandals/flip flops for guys, whilst girls are likely to take one nice pair of sandals to wear out and in the city as well as a pair of flip flops.
+For our last trip in South America we invested in a pair of Birkenstocks each and they were perfect.

 The key thing with shoes is that you know you’re always going to have to be wearing a pair when you’re actually lugging your backpack from place to place.
 So, on those days, save space and weight by wearing your trainers or hiking shoes, rather than the flip flops.
 When really lacking space (usually because we had packed badly when leaving a hostel) we would tie a pair of shoes on the outside of our backpack (but make sure you tie them VERY securely!)